suecreamm/materials/04Pb/calc/README.md

 The real part shifts the quasiparticle energy, while the imaginary part produces spectral broadening associated with a finite quasiparticle lifetime.

-In the present post-processing (`calc/4epw/99elself.py`), the plotted electron linewidth is defined as
+In the present post-processing (`calc/4epw/99elself.py`), an on-shell electron-linewidth estimate is defined as

 ```math
 \Gamma^{\mathrm{plot}}_{n\mathbf{k}}